 - Enhanced Due Diligence: Offers a structured approach to identification and checking the UBOs of important third parties to ensure up-to-date and auditable compliance.
 UBOs are screened against World-Check to uncover risk associated with global sanctions, watch and enforcement lists, and to check for political exposure (PEPs) and crime related to money laundering, bribery, corruption and fraud.

-- Org ID: The KYC managed service for commercial firms is an end-to-end client identity, verification, screening and monitoring service for accelerated client on-boarding, remediation and refresh of existing portfolios.
-Org ID utilizes Enhanced Due Diligence reports as a key component of the service, to provide the beneficial owner of public and private entities.
+- KYC as a Service: The KYC managed service for commercial firms is an end-to-end client identity, verification, screening and monitoring service for accelerated client on-boarding, remediation and refresh of existing portfolios.
+KYC as a Service utilizes Enhanced Due Diligence reports as a key component of the service, to provide the beneficial owner of public and private entities.

 - Client On-Boarding: Provides compliant and automated on-boarding of new clients and ongoing refresh cycles.
 Within the on-boarding workflow it offers an infrastructure for financial institutions to proactively collect, visualize and manage the ownership data and hierarchy.